ezzllyzz/barbershopscheduler/README.md

 To test this, try enter the date "2021-03-09" which is a Tuesday.

 If you enter a time that is unavailable, the program has 2 options to give you suggestions:
-1. try to find the nearest available time in the same day, for the same barber
+1. try to find the nearest available time in the chosen day, for the chosen barber
-2. try to find other barber that is available at the chosed date and time
+2. try to find other barber that is available at the chosen date and time

-To test this, try enter the date "2021-11-11" or "2021-11-12", and choose barber "tom", then choose an unavailable time in the schedule list to see what suggestions the program gives you.
+To test this, try enter the date "2021-11-11" or "2021-11-12", and choose barber "tom", then choose an occupied time in the schedule list to see what suggestions the program gives you.

 Enter "q" or "quit" to quit the program.